Space Shuttle Columbia disaster: Recovery of debris

 After the orbiter broke up, reports came in to eastern Texas law enforcement agencies of an explosion and falling debris.
 Astronauts Mark Kelly and Gregory Johnson traveled on a US Coast Guard helicopter from Houston to Nacogdoches, and Jim Wetherbee drove a team of astronauts to Lufkin to assist with recovery efforts.
 Debris was reported from east Texas through southern Louisiana.
 Recovery crews and local volunteers worked to locate and identify debris.

 On the first day of the disaster, searchers began finding remains of the astronauts.
 Within three days of the crash, some remains from every crew member had been recovered.
 These recoveries occurred along a line south of Hemphill, Texas, and west of the Toledo Bend Reservoir.
 The final body of a crew member was recovered on February 11.
-The crew remains were transported to the Armed Forces Institute of Pathology at Dover Air Force Base.
+The crew remains were transported to the Armed Forces Institute of Pathology at Walter Reed Army Medical Center in Washington DC.

 Immediately after the disaster, the Texas Army National Guard deployed 300 members to assist with security and recovery, and the Coast Guard Gulf Strike Team was assigned to help recover hazardous debris.
 Over the following days, the search grew to include hundreds of individuals from the Environmental Protection Agency, US Forest Service, Civil Air Patrol, and Texas and Louisiana public safety organizations, as well as local volunteers.
 In the months after the disaster, the largest-ever organized ground search took place.
 NASA officials warned of the dangers of handling debris, as it could have been contaminated by propellants.

 Soon after the accident, some individuals attempted to sell Columbia debris on the internet, including on the online auction website eBay.
 Officials at NASA were critical of these efforts, as the debris was NASA property and was needed for the investigation.
 A three-day amnesty period was offered for recovered orbiter debris.
 During this time, about 20 individuals contacted NASA to return debris, which included debris from the Challenger disaster.
 After the end of the amnesty period, several individuals were arrested for illegal looting and possession of debris.

 Columbias flight data recorder was found near Hemphill, Texas, 75 mi southeast of Nacogdoches, on March 19, 2003.
-Columbia was the first orbiter, and it had a unique flight data OEX (Orbiter EXperiments) recorder to record vehicle performance data during the test flights.
+Columbia was the first orbiter, and it had a unique flight data OEX (orbiter experiments) recorder to record vehicle performance data during the test flights.
 The recorder was left in Columbia after the initial Shuttle test-flights were completed, and began recording information 15 minutes prior to reentry.
 The tape it recorded to was broken at the time of the crash, but information from the orbiter's sensors could have been recorded beforehand.
 Several days later, the tape was sent to the Imation Corporation for it to be inspected and cleaned.
 On March 25, the OEX's tape was sent to KSC, where it was copied and analyzed.